rajfal/rajfal.github.io/_posts/2018-01-16-importing-CSV-data-into-Docker-Neo4j-container.md

 - run the data import using **neo4j-shell**.
 This is a command line client that communicates directly with your Neo4j database
 - confirm that all records are in and generate a meta-graph that should be exactly like the data model we created[[^1]]

+There are a number of tools with which we can import external data into a Neo4j graph:
+- _Neo4j Browser_ which can use LOAD CSV statements, **one at a time**
+- neo4j-shell utility that will accept Cypher scripts to run against an graph database
+- neo4j-import utility that will accept specifically formatted CSV files to import records in excess of 10 million records
+- an online web app called, LazyWebCypher, where you can run multi-statement Cypher scripts even against your own local Neo4j instance[[^1]]
+- cycli or Cypher command-line interface[[^2]]

+In this exercise, we will use **neo4j-shell** that is part of the Neo4j installation.

 #### How to configure a Neo4j Docker container:

 1. Prepare the file system